oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 ### Get existing connection (GET)

-1. All storage connections will be accessible in a new root resource: api/storageconnections.
+1. All storage connections that exist in the oVirt setup will be accessible in a new root resource: api/storageconnections.
+2. A specific storage connection can be viewed in api/storageconnections/<connectionid>
-2. For each storage domain it should be possible to view (GET) its storage connections by approaching it via a specific subresource: /api/storagedomains/<storageDomainId>/storageconnections.
+3. For each storage domain it should be possible to view (GET) its storage connections by approaching it via a specific subresource: /api/storagedomains/<storageDomainId>/storageconnections.
-3. For each lun disk (direct lun) it should be possible to view (GET) its storage connections by approaching it via a specific subresource: /api/disks/<diskId>/connections. .
+4. For each lun disk (direct lun) it should be possible to view (GET) its storage connections by approaching it via a specific subresource: /api/disks/<diskId>/connections. .

 Note - connections subresource for lun disks is not in scope for 3.3